THIS DATE IN HISTORY: June 11

 The Kings blow the game open in the first period by scoring three times during a five-minute power play after New Jersey's Steve Bernier is assessed a boarding major and a game misconduct for a hit on Los Angeles defenseman Rob Scuderi.

-1969: The Chicago Blackhawks hit the jackpot at the annual intraleague draft when they claim rookie goalie Tony Esposito from the Montreal Canadiens.
-For their $25,000, the Blackhawks get a goaltender who wins the Calder and Vezina trophies in his first NHL season and wins 418 games for Chicago, earning induction into the Hockey Hall of Fame.
+1969: The Chicago Black Hawks (then two words) hit the jackpot at the annual intraleague draft when they claim rookie goalie Tony Esposito from the Montreal Canadiens.
+For their $25,000, the Blackhawks get a goalie who wins the Calder and Vezina trophies in his first NHL season and wins 418 games for Chicago, earning induction into the Hockey Hall of Fame.

 Video: Tony Esposito won Vezina, Calder in 1969-70

-1998: Kris Draper's goal at 15:24 of overtime gives the Red Wings a 5-4 win against the Washington Capitals in Game 2 of the Cup Final at Joe Louis Arena.
+1998: Kris Draper scores at 15:24 of overtime to give the Red Wings a 5-4 win against the Capitals in Game 2 of the Cup Final at Joe Louis Arena.
 The Red Wings trail 4-2 with less than 12 minutes remaining in the third period but force overtime on goals by Martin Lapointe and Doug Brown.
 It's the sixth straight win in the Final for the Red Wings.

 2017: The Pittsburgh Penguins become the first team to repeat as Stanley Cup champion since the Red Wings in 1998 when they defeat the Nashville Predators 2-0 in Game 6 of the Final at Bridgestone Arena.
-The game is scoreless until Penguins forward Patric Hornqvist beats Predators goaltender Pekka Rinne with 1:35 remaining in the third period.
-Carl Hagelin's empty-net goal with 14 seconds remaining is icing on the cake for the Penguins, who get a 27-save performance from goaltender Matt Murray.
-Penguins captain Sidney Crosby is named winner of the Conn Smythe Trophy as playoff MVP for the second straight season.
+The game is scoreless until Penguins forward Patric Hornqvist beats Predators goalie Pekka Rinne with 1:35 remaining in the third period.
+Carl Hagelin's empty-net goal with 14 seconds remaining is icing on the cake for the Penguins, who get a 27-save performance from goalie Matt Murray.
+Penguins captain Sidney Crosby is named winner of the Conn Smythe Trophy for the second straight season.